 Aggravation by or causing avoidance of routine physical activity (e.g., walking, climbing stairs)

-D: During the headache, at least one of the following:
+D: During the headache, at least 1 of the following:

 Nausea or vomiting